data-driven-forms/react-forms/packages/react-renderer-demo/src/pages/schema/url-validator.md

 We are using modified redux-form-validators amazing [implementation](https://github.com/gtournie/redux-form-validators#url) of URL validator.

-Please follow their docs to get all possible options.
+Please follow their docs to see all possible options.

 ## Example